 The time is now.
 Public Innovation -- a champion and catalyst for public sector innovation in the Sacramento region -- is an early-stage startup committed to fulfilling this vision.

 // ARCHITECTURE

-This brief proposes Public Innovation as an eight-year project with the following attributes:
+This brief proposes Public Innovation as a one-year pilot project that, if successful, would lead to a seven-year project with the following attributes:

 Mission